Charles-1791/knowledge_base/programming_language_notes/go_programming_language_read_notes.md

 A method with pointer receiver cannot be called on a temporary object(a rvalue in c++).

-## Embedded struct
+## Type embedding
+### From 30,000 feet
-When a struct(could also be a type) A is embedded in another struct B, its exported members, including variables and methods are *promoted* to B. It is a mistake to think it's *inheritance*, as we see in Java or C++.
-In fact, we should think that B *has-a* A, not *is-a* A. Trying to pass a pointer or instance of B as parameters where A is required cause compilation error:
+Generally, when a struct(or a type) A is embedded in struct B, its members, namely variables and methods, are *promoted* to B. It is a mistake to consider this mechanism as *inheritance*.
+In stead, we should think that B *has-a* A, not *is-a* A. Trying to pass a pointer or instance of B as parameters where A is required cause compilation error:

 ```golang
 type foo struct {